NeuraLegion/sectester-net/README.md

 ### Installation

-First install the module via `yarn` or `npm` and do not forget to install the peer dependencies as well:
+First install the module via `dotnet` or `nuget.exe` and do not forget to install the peer dependencies as well:

 ```bash
 $ dotnet add package SecTester.Runner   && \